 This is the exit plan of the vast majority of religious Jews who live in the Diaspora.
 It is similar to the plan of the dead, who are also waiting for Mashiach to come in order to live here.
 The latter group would likely be more exuberant upon his arrival; the former, for all their prayers, would largely find it a terribly inconvenient upheaval of their utopian religious life in exile, free of the responsibility to do more than merely survive.

 Some fringe elements of the religious population have even come to believe that it is forbidden to live in Israel, or to support it in any way, until Mashiach comes.
-We hope Mashiach himself doesn’t share this belief, since that would create quite a conundrum; if he decides to come today, must he disassociate himself from the medinah, seek to tear it down, and then build it up again from scratch?
-Hopefully he will simply become the leader of the current medinah and bring what currently exists into the Messianic period.
+We hope Mashiach himself doesn’t share this belief, since that would create quite a conundrum; if he decides to come today, must he disassociate himself from the medina, seek to tear it down, and then build it up again from scratch?
+Hopefully he will simply become the leader of the current medina and bring what currently exists into the Messianic period.
 That would certainly be more convenient for all concerned.

 Those who have adopted this exit plan must ask themselves if perhaps Mashiach is actually waiting for them to come, and not the other way around.
 Considering the way history has unfolded, it seems rather likely that this is the case.